TaceoLabs/zksummit12_workshop/README.md

 just split-input
 ```

-You will find 6 files now in the `out/secret_shared_inputs` directory.
-The file
-`input.alice.json.0.shared` contains the secret-shared from Alice for party 0.
-The
+You’ll now find 6 files in the `out/secret_shared_inputs` directory.
+Each file contains the secret-shared inputs for the respective parties.
+For example,
-file `input.bob.json.1.shared` contains the secret-shared input from Bob for party 1
-and so on.
+`input.alice.json.0.shared` holds Alice's secret-shared input for party 0, and `input.bob.json.1.shared` contains Bob’s secret-shared input for party 1, and so on.

-Recall that usually this is done on two different machines!
+Keep in mind, this process is typically done on two separate machines in a real-world setting!

 ### Merging the Input

-After we have secret-shared the input, we need to merge the secret-shared input
-on the MPC-nodes.
-In a real scenario, Alice and Bob would send their
-secret-shared inputs to the MPC-nodes.
-For this example, we will simulate this by
-merging the secret-shared inputs on the same machine.
-This means we have to do
-that three times (one for every node).
+Once the input is secret-shared, the next step is to merge the secret-shared inputs on each of the MPC nodes.
+In a real-world scenario, Alice and Bob would send their secret-shared inputs to the MPC nodes.
+However, for this example, we’ll simulate this process by merging the inputs on a single machine.
+We’ll need to do this three times—once for each node.

 ```bash
 #merge input for party 0